Get an Elective Residence Visa in Italy

 The main requirement for the visa is that the holder can show evidence that they can support their lifestyle in Italy.
 It’s important to work with a qualified Immigration Lawyer because each Consulate has different requirements for assessing an applicant’s financial position.

-In our experience, most Consulates require the funds to be deposited into an Italian bank account and we can assist you with opening a personal bank account in Italy.
+In our experience, most Consulates require the funds to be deposited into an Italian bank account, and at Lexidy, we can assist you with opening a personal bank account in Italy.

 Some of the documentation may need to be certified and translated into Italian by a professional.
 We provide guidance and support here as well as help with choosing healthcare insurance providers in Italy.
 It’s not mandatory to purchase private health insurance when moving to the country but it’s highly recommended.

 For this step, you need to collect all of the important documents.
 This includes bank records, criminal record background checks and proof of accommodation, among others.
 All these documents must be translated into Italian and formally legalized.
 The translation must be performed by a sworn translator

 You can file your application at your local Consulate or Embassy with all the paperwork and request an appointment with the immigration officials.
 It takes up to 90 days to get an answer and you need to return to the Consulate to collect visa.
 Once you have the visa, you can enter Italy and the permit is valid for a year